Home

 Through a series of community engagement phases and activities we have heard a wide range of views on the future of Section 72 Dickson.
 This feedback has already been used to shape the preliminary planning for the site, including the development of a draft landscape and urban design concept plan showing how the precinct could be renewed.

-Surplus buildings and structures have been removed from a government-owned site on Block 6 (5 Rosevear Place).
 An independent community needs assessment has also been completed to guide future planning and uses.

 We will continue to engage with the community on the Section 72 Dickson urban renewal once the future of Block 22 (the Salvation Army site) is resolved.
 A community reference group is proposed to build on what we’ve heard so far and provide further guidance on the planning and infrastructure for Section 72 Dickson.